-This course provides an introduction to the policy process and core economic concepts of public policy analysis with a focus on their application in climate policy.
-Climate change has been characterized the “greatest market failure that the world has seen” (Nicholas Stern).
+This course offers an introduction to the policy process and core concepts of policy analysis and how this applies to climate policy.
+Climate change has been characterised as the “greatest market failure that the world has seen” (Nicholas Stern).
 Efforts at crafting policy responses are being made at multiple levels of governance.
 These measures cut across and affect a wide range of traditional policy fields and are still relatively new.
+What is on the agenda and on the cutting edge?
 How has the climate change problem moved from the fringe to center stage of policy agendas over the past few decades?
 What tools are available to governments and what are key response options for mitigating climate change?
-What are the actors, actor constellations and institutional settings for climate policy at different levels of governance?
+What social conflicts and power struggles are unfolding at different levels of governance?
 How can we understand policy stability and change and what are actionable intervention points for different groups of actors?

 This course is open to 1st year MPP students only.